 - Throughout South America a number of overlapping climate modes operate, meaning that every single pollen record most likely captures the signal of various modes (Figs. 2-5), although they do not all operate in the same frequency bands and modes interact with one another through constructive interference.
 The causes of ambiguous climate-vegetation responses observed in pollen records can therefor probably be best ascribed to the degree of climate mode interaction at a location. - Depending on the geographical and altitudinal location a record may be more sensitive to temperature- or precipitation- related forcing (Figs. 7-13).
-The baseline for understanding climate- driven changes in vegetation is related to either of these variables, but interpreting pollen records in terms of a response to large-scale climatic forcing may yield further insights as it allows for an attribution of, temperature- and /precipitation- driven changes to forcing from climate modes originating in either from Atlantic or Pacific. - For human impact studies, it is important to consider a set of different proxies to make more confident interpretations in terms of climate vs human drivers of vegetation changes. - There is a need to increase efforts in high- resolution studies with accurate chronology for the last 2 ka. - The PAGES-2k criteria should be adjusted for pollen records, especially by applying a lower threshold of dating criteria.
-A region such as the lowland Amazon is notorious known for its paucity of records with good dating (e.g. Ledru et al., 1998).
-Therefore the few valuable sites available should be considered for the overall purpose of understanding vegetation-climate linkages..
+The base-line for understanding climate- driven changes in vegetation is related to either of these variables, but interpreting pollen records in terms of a response to large-scale climatic forcing may yield further insights as it allows for an attribution of, temperature- and/precipitation- driven changes to forcing from climate modes originating in either from Atlantic or Pacific. - For human impact studies, it is important to consider a set of different proxies to make more confident interpretations in terms of climate vs. human drivers of vegetation changes. - There is a need to increase efforts in high- resolution studies with accurate chronology for the last 2 ka.